 - experiencing headaches in the morning

-Individuals who think that they may have sleep apnea should see their doctor.
-Medical treatment can help prevent heart problems and other potential complications of the condition.
+Individuals who think they may have sleep apnea should see a doctor.
+Medical treatment can help prevent heart problems and other potential complications.

 Insomnia is a sleep disorder in which a person has difficulty falling or staying asleep.
 People who have insomnia may experience:

 - waking too early and having difficulty going back to sleep

 - low energy levels